ericd-1qbit/the_temple/machine_learning/applications/Text to Image.md

 -   Line 6: Return clean image from timestep 1

-otice the model predicts all the noise from a noisy image (ϵθ(xt,t)).
-However, we only subtract a fraction of it, weighted by 1−σt1−σt¯, and then add back noise (z) weighted by σt.

-I was curious about these noise removal and addition weights and coded up a [DDPM](https://github.com/eugeneyan/text-to-image/blob/main/the-annotated-diffusion-fashion-mnist-more-epochs.ipynb) to tinker with it.
-To my surprise, the noise removal weights are as low as 0.01 to 0.02 while the noise addition weights go as high as 0.14.
-Remember the intuition that estimating small amounts of noise for multiple timesteps is more tractable than estimating all noise via a single timestep?
-This is how it’s implemented in the algorithm and code.

-Via experimenting with the DDPM, I learned that more timesteps had a positive impact on sample quality though it also required more epochs and a large timestep embedding.
-Larger dimensions for the timestep embedding also improved loss and sample quality.
-On the other hand, more epochs, different loss functions, and batch size didn’t help. (

 ## **Text conditioning**:
 - given a text prompt, generate specific image